THE EARLY YEARS

-Fox had met Performance co-director Donald Cammell on the set of the crime film Duffy (1968), which they both worked on.
-James Fox had also become friendly with Mick Jagger who he had met backstage at a Rolling Stones concert in Rome in 1967.
-Fox’s budding friendships with Cammel & Jagger seem to be the initial reason why he was considered for the role of Chas in Performance.
+Fox had met Performance co-director Donald Cammell on the set of the fascinating crime caper film Duffy (1968), which Cammell wrote and Fox starred in alongside James Coburn, Susannah York, and James Mason.
+Fox had also become friendly with Mick Jagger who he had met backstage at a Rolling Stones’ concert in Rome in 1967.
+Fox’s budding friendships with Cammel & Jagger seems to be the initial reason why he was considered for the role of Chas in Performance.

-Before making Performance Fox had mostly played refined upper class British gentlemen but it’s also obvious that in previous roles Fox had portrayed characters who were in some ways redefining class roles in British society as well as questioning their sexual identity.
-I think Donald Cammell probably saw a little of these qualities in Fox’s previous film’s too, which would have made James Fox rather perfect for the complex role of Chas Devlin in Performance even if it’s been reported that Marlon Brando was the director’s first choice for the role.
+Before making Performance Fox had mostly played refined upper-class British gentlemen.
+But as I’ve pointed out, he also portrayed characters who were in some ways redefining class roles in British society as well as questioning their sexual identity.
+I think Cammell probably saw a little of these qualities in Fox’s previous film’s too, which would have made him rather perfect for the tangled and twisted role of Chas Devlin in Performance even if it has been widely reported that Marlon Brando was the director’s first choice.

-To prepare for his role Fox moved to South London and immersed himself in British gangster life for 2-3 months before filming started.
-He also worked directly with the dialogue coach David Litvinoff who had come in contact with British criminals and knew the notorious Kray twins firsthand.
-Litvinoff offered Fox an insider’s look into the British gangster lifestyle that would lend his character, as well as the film, a grittiness that previous British crime films often lacked.
+To prepare for the role of Chas, Fox moved to South London and immersed himself in British gangster life for 2-3 months before filming started.
+He also worked directly with dialogue coach David Litvinoff who had come in contact with British criminals and knew the notorious Kray twins firsthand.
+Litvinoff offered Fox an insider’s look into the gangster lifestyle that would lend his character, as well as the film, a grittiness that previous British crime films often lacked.

 Unfortunately for film audiences, Performance would be the last movie James Fox would make until his return to acting in the late 1970s.
 After the filming of Performance ended Fox suffered a breakdown brought on by the sad death of his father and his heavy drug use.
 When Fox finally recovered he didn’t want anything to do with acting anymore and devoted himself entirely to religious studies for 10 years.

-Thankfully James Fox seems to have sorted himself out after his 10 year sabbatical and he returned to acting regularly in the ’80s.
-Within the past 25 years he’s shown that he’s still capable of taking on complex roles in films that examine sexual identity and class structure.
+Thankfully Fox seems to have sorted himself out.
+After his 10-year sabbatical, he left his religious studies behind and returned to acting regularly in the ’80s.
+Within the past 25 years, he’s shown that he’s still capable of taking on complex roles in films that examine sexual identity and class structure.
 Some interesting examples of this include his role as the gay British spy Anthony Blunt in A Question of Attribution (1992) and his role as the British aristocrat Lord Darlington in The Remains of the Day (1993).
-Hopefully we’ll continue to see more interesting and daring performances from James Fox in the future.
+Hopefully, we’ll continue to see more interesting and daring performances from Fox in the future.